Rosencrans Fitness Center, a state-of-the-art facility open to all students, faculty and staff year-round.

 To read more about the dedication of the facility, visit the original press release here.
 Also available are releases announcing the construction of the Fitness Center and the opening of the facility on August 1, 2005.

 The Heinzen Strength Center, before its renaming, served as both a weight room and fitness center, outfitted with cardiovascular and strength equipment.
 The area began its duties as a fitness center/weight room in 1993, after 11 years of non-use following the shutdown of the old McGilvray Natatorium in that space in 1982.
 The strength and conditioning equipment previously included in the Heinzen Strength Center will be included in a new strength center to open with The Steemer in fall 2019.

 Accessibility: Rosencrans Fitness Center and the HPER Center complex are fully accessible to individuals with disabilities, and the Athletics staff is happy to make accommodations for interested patrons.
-Please contact Hope Creasy, facilities coordinator, at 937-327-6469 for more information.

 Bob Rosencrans '58